Thires/InventoryView-1/README.md

 * Fixed a parsing issue for some getting stuck on house
 * Added dark mode and multiline tabs
 * Added handling for tool catalogs
+* Added tooltips when double clicking a found item

 This plugin will record the items that each of your characters has in their inventory, vault (if you have a vault book), and home (if you have one) and make them searchable in a form.